openaps/docs/docs/docs/walkthrough/phase-2/troubleshoot-oref0-setup.md

 Cron is the scheduler that runs the loop.
 I.e. this is the automation feature to automate your closed loop.
 If you're using a test pump, it's pretty safe to go ahead and automate your loop.
 But if you're not sure, you can always come back and do this later.

-In order to send commands using `openaps`, cron must be momentarly disabled to prevent duplicate access to local resources.
+If you're troubleshooting and looking to use `openaps` manually, cron must be momentarly disabled to free access to local resources.
 To check if cron is running use `crontab -e` or `crontab -l`.
 If you see a file filled with content, chances are cron is enabled.

-To stop cron: `sudo service cron stop`
+To stop cron'd jobs and enter an openaps command:  `killall -g openaps; openaps <whatever>` OR `sudo service cron stop`
 <br>
 To start cron: `sudo service cron start`

-To prevent cron running on initial boot, either clear the `crontab -e` file or "comment out" (`#`) each line of the crontab file
+To prevent cron running on initial boot, either clear the `crontab -e` file or "comment out" (`#`) each line of the crontab file.
+If you've cleared the crontab file, but would like to enable cron'd tasks, rerun the initial setup script (step 2) and indicate you'd like to use cron.
+This will regenerate the configuration.

-Note:  A running cron job will finish fully before fully stopping.

 ## How do I know if it is working?